 If they never responded:

-- Respond to a social message, then follow up with more resources
+Respond to something they said on social media, then follow up with more resources

 If any of these trigger events occur:

-- Congratulate them on a funding round: More resources usually means growth, and growth means addressing priorities that weren’t previously top-of-mind.
+Congratulate them on a funding round: Having more resources usually means growth, and growth means addressing priorities that weren’t previously top-of-mind.